jacoby/jacoby.github.io/_posts/2021-11-01-2020-was-a-long-year-the-weekly-challenge-137.markdown

 - **7546** reversed is **6457**.
 Sum is **14003**.
 - **14003** reversed is **30041**.
 Sum is **44044**.

-Here, the we jump to two digits to five is five steps.
+Here, the jump from two digits to five is five steps.
 We're instructed that, if we don't find it in 500, that's a _Lychrel humber_.
 So when we go down that rabbit hole, the integers can get big.
 So, let's use [Math::BigInt](https://metacpan.org/pod/Math::BigInt)!

 I almost _never_ have to deal with numbers bigger than the double float that all Perl numbers are by default.
 It's good to know that, when you catch a problem, you can grab BigInt or BigFloat, because Perl will treat long numbers as strings until you start doing short-number math on them.